TopologyHealth/SMARTerFHIR/README.md

 ## Installation

-You can install the SMARTerFHIR library using...
-TBD
+Using npm's git repo support: `npm install git@github.com:TopologyHealth/SMARTerFHIR.git`

+Support for the npm registry will be coming soon

  <!-- npm: -->
 <!--